Cat food: Environmental impact

 The greenhouse gas emissions of animal agriculture are significant, and in the US, 25-30% of those are estimated to come from pet food.
 While a single cat is smaller than a human, they do eat more animal products on average, offsetting some of their lower food emissions from size and contributing a significant amount to the emissions of a household.
 Most of the emissions from cats come from the food they eat.

 In a study on the impacts of the pet food industry on world fish and seafood supplies, researchers estimate that 2.48 million metric tonnes of fish are used by the cat food industry each year.
 It was suggested that there needs to be "a more objective and pragmatic approach to the use of a limited and decreasing biological resource, for human benefit."
 Marine conservation activist Paul Watson argues that the reduction in forage fish such as those commonly used in cat food (sardines, herring, anchovy etc.) negatively affects fish higher up the food chain like cod, tuna and swordfish, not to mention marine mammals and birds.

 A study for 2020 in the US found that while a significant portion of cat food is made of animal agriculture by-products, 49.2% of the animal products in conventional cat food are human-consumable.
 The study also found that if all the world's cats were to eat a plant-based diet, 900 million fewer farmed land animals would be slaughtered each year.
-Tanya Stephens argues that because vegeterian pet-food is heavily processed and needs to be supplemented with nutrients it is not as sustainable as proponents claim.
+Tanya Stephens argues that because vegetarian pet-food is heavily processed and needs to be supplemented with nutrients it is not as sustainable as proponents claim.
 The increase in popularity of human-grade and byproduct-free pet food means there is increasing pressure on the overall meat supply.